guanghechen/algorithm.ts/packages/knuth-shuffle/README.md

 Knuth-Shuffle is a shuffle algorithm, which can complete the shuffle in $O(N)$ time complexity on the basis of only using a constant level of extra space.

-If you are interested in this algorithm, you can check [here][knuth-shuffle].
+If you are curious about this algorithm, you can visit [here][knuth-shuffle] for more details.

 ## Install